bforte/Functoid/README.md

 notice the pattern that *N* is *λλ(x2 (…(x2 x1)…))* with *x2* repeated exactly
 *N* times.

-All built-ins that work with numbers in `lambdoid` work like this and this is the reason that programs can be quite slow, it also implies that there are no negative numbers by default.
+All built-ins that work with numbers in `functoid` work like this and this is the reason that programs can be quite slow, it also implies that there are no negative numbers by default.
 Although you can simply define them how you want and work with your own definitions.